ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 difference is that interpolation is based on sample data points, while regridding is based on the horizontal grid of another cube (the reference grid).

-The underlying regridding mechanism in ESMValTool uses the cube.regrid() :obj:`iris.cube.Cube.regrid` from Iris.
+The underlying regridding mechanism in ESMValTool uses :obj:`iris.cube.Cube.regrid` from Iris.